 NOISE

-In 2019, Dancenorth and Townsville’s percussion community of 100 drummers came together to thump out a scintillating live score composed and director by King Social’s costa Hagiaflou.
+In 2019, Dancenorth Australia and Townsville’s percussion community of 100 drummers came together to thump out a scintillating live score composed and directed by King Social’s Costa Hagiaglou.
 NOISE was a gathering of united force of percussive energy and powerful dance designed to pull audience members into the present moment, and wholly captivate their attention and energy.

 FESTIVAL PROGRAM